This Is What the Truth Feels Like: Commercial performance

-On the Canadian Albums Chart compiled by Billboard, the record debuted and peaked at number three, becoming her third consecutive album to do so.
+On the Canadian Albums Chart compiled by Billboard, the record debuted at number three, becoming her third consecutive album to do so.
 The album sold 4,400 copies in its first week, and was held back from the top spot by compilation album La Voix IV, and Justin Bieber's Purpose.
 In the week ending April 16, 2016, the album dropped to number 18, before dropping off the charts altogether seven weeks later.
 In the United Kingdom, the album debuted at number 14, becoming the week's fifth highest debut.
 Stefani's two earlier albums coincidentally also made their first appearance on the UK chart at number 14.
 The following week, This Is What the Truth Feels Like dipped 54 positions, the week's largest drop.
 In Australia, the album debuted at number six, becoming her third consecutive top-ten solo album.
 This Is What the Truth Feels Like was the week's second highest debut, and was present for two weeks before departing the chart.
 On France's SNEP albums chart, it entered at number 44, becoming her lowest debut behind The Sweet Escape's peak at number 33.

 The album fared moderately well on Switzerland's Hitparade, where it became her second highest performing album, peaking at number 10.
 Similarly in Spain, the album peaked at number 42, lasting a total of two weeks on the chart.
 Stefani's 2006 release, The Sweet Escape, did not chart.
 On Belgium's Ultratop Wallonia chart, it became her highest peaking album, where it debuted at number 21 and charted for four consecutive weeks.
 On Belgium's Flanders chart, it peaked at number 32 and lasted six consecutive weeks.
 In Scotland and Ireland, the album debuted at numbers 13 and 17 respectively.
 Elsewhere, This Is What the Truth Feels Like peaked in the lower regions of the charts.
-In Italy, the album peaked at number 56 before dropping off the chart the next week.
-In Japan and South Korea, it peaked at numbers 74 and 75, respectively, despite Stefani's promotional efforts in the former country.
+In Italy, the album peaked at number 56.
+In Japan and South Korea, it peaked at numbers 74 and 75, respectively.